 $15.99

-So I brainstorm and add in a flare of symbolism because these Licenses are important and deserve to be eye-catching!
-They are accomplishments that you made countless sacrifices for to transition into an elevated role, and now, after a lengthy disciplined pursuit there is a new and improved version of yourself to celebrate.
+So I brainstorm and add in a flair of symbolism because these Licenses are important and deserve to be eye-catching!
+They are accomplishments that you made countless sacrifices for to transition into an elevated role, and now, after a lengthy, disciplined pursuit, there is a new and improved version of yourself to celebrate.
 Congratulations!

 For the Paramedic Respiratory Therapist.

-The Yellow Bird, "Canary in the coal mine."
-Miners would bring canaries with them into the Mines to identify poor air quality before it killed them.
-Essentially the toxic fumes would cause the canary to stop chirping and that would signal the Miners to evacuate.
+The Yellow Bird on a black patch, "Canary in the coal mine."
+History states that Miners would bring canaries with them into the Mines to identify poor air quality before it killed them.
+Essentially, the toxic fumes would cause the canary to stop chirping, and that would signal the Miners to evacuate.
 This unfortunate avian sacrifice was necessary at the time.
-The method was originally developed by the "Father of Oxygen Therapy, John Scott Haldane.
-Interestingly canaries need large quantities of O2 to allow them to fly at high altitudes.
-They're built in a way that lets them get a bit of O2 when they breath in AND out!
+The method was originally developed by the "Father of Oxygen Therapy", John Scott Haldane.
+Interestingly, canaries need large quantities of O2 to allow them to fly at high altitudes.
+They're built in a way that lets them get a bit of O2 when they breathe in AND out!

 • 26% cotton, 74% polyester